near/wallet-selector/packages/ethereum-wallets/README.md

 NEP-518 rpc relayer uses a FunctionCall access key to execute transactions on behalf of the user by calling `rlp_execute`.
 If this key is not yet added, the wallet will be onboarded before the first transaction is made.

-`signMessage` and `verifyOwner` are not implemented because Ethereum wallets are not compatible with these standards, instead a dApp can use `eth_sign` or `eth_signTypedData_v4` to authenticate the wallet by interacting with it directly.
+`signMessage` and `verifyOwner` are not implemented because Ethereum wallets are not compatible with these standards, instead a dApp can use `personal_sign` or `eth_signTypedData_v4` to authenticate the wallet by interacting with it directly.

 ## Installation and Usage